[NPFX Ep. 18] Fundraising and COVID-19: One Year Later, What Have We Learned?

 Subscribe to NPFX:

-Rich Frazier has worked in the nonprofit sector for nearly 30 years.
+Rich Frazier has worked in the nonprofit sector for over 30 years.
 In his role as senior consultant with IPM Advancement, Rich offers extensive understanding and knowledge in major gifts program management, fund development, strategic planning, and board of directors development.

 Jana Olslund specializes in the areas of annual fund, capital and endowment campaigns, and interim leadership staffing.
 In addition to her experience as Vice President of Philanthropy and Alumni Relations for Hazelden Betty Ford Foundation, Jana served as a senior consultant for Bentz Whaley Flessner where she worked with health systems, children’s hospitals, and health-related causes across the country.